 - USA made

+To some, the best waxed jacket is synonymous with the thickest waxed jacket.
 The thickest waxed jacket I’ve gotten my hands on is the legendary Ship John Wills Jacket.
-This is the only entry on this list that’s made from twill rather than canvas, though the practical differences are minimal: they’re both extremely dense, tear resistant cotton, twill just has a more diagonal pattern on it (like your favorite jeans — denim is a kind of twill) because of it’s more complex weave.
+This is the only entry on this list that’s made from twill rather than canvas, though the practical differences are minimal: they’re both extremely dense, tear resistant cotton, twill just has a more complex weave, so instead of canvas’ slight cross hatch look, there are more prominent diagonal lines, or “wales.”
+(Denim’s a kind of twill, you’ll notice the same pattern on your jeans.)

 My buddy Troy has had his Wills jacket for over three 3 years and filmed the video review that we’ve embedded above.
 He’s thoroughly obsessed with it and loves how it’s aged.

-There are two hurdles with this jacket: the price and how hard it is to order.
-Ship John opens up for sales only once every month or two, and they always shut down orders that same day — usually that same hour — because there are so many people clamoring to get their hands on this jacket.
-But if you’re patient, it is a thoroughly bombproof super jacket you’ll fall in love with.
-I have zero doubt that you’ve found the ideal waxed jacket for you on this list.
+But hey, some guys like salivating for three years.
+Ship John opens up for sales only once every month or two (via an e-mail signup you’ll need to get on) and they always shut down orders that same day — usually that same hour — because there are so many people clamoring to get their hands on this jacket.

+There you have it – the best men’s waxed jackets currently on the market in 2023.
+I have zero doubt that you’ve found the best waxed jacket for you on this list.
 From thickest to dressiest to most functional and more, there’s something for everyone here.
 Whichever item you go with, it’ll last for years, look better as it ages, and look damn cool as it does.
 Let us know in the comments which one you went with.